Fuzzy concept: Machinery and analytics

 It looks like fuzzy logic will eventually be applied in almost every aspect of life, even if people are not aware of it, and in that sense fuzzy logic is an astonishingly successful invention.
 The scientific and engineering literature on the subject is constantly increasing.

 Community

-Originally lot of research on fuzzy logic was done by Japanese pioneers inventing new machinery, electronic equipment and appliances (see also Fuzzy control system).
+Originally, a lot of applied research on fuzzy logic systems was done by Japanese pioneers inventing new machinery, electronic equipment and appliances (see also Fuzzy control system).
 The idea became so popular in Japan, that the English word entered Japanese language (ファジィ概念).
 "Fuzzy theory" (ファジー理論) is a recognized field in Japanese scientific research.

 Since that time, the movement has spread worldwide; nearly every country nowadays has its own fuzzy systems association, although some are larger and more developed than others.
 In some cases, the local body is a branch of an international one.
 In other cases, the fuzzy systems program falls under artificial intelligence or soft computing.
+There are also some emerging networks of researchers which do not yet have their own website.
+The following list is only provisional and illustrative — many more groups could possibly be added: